TritonDataCenter/python-manta/README.md

     # Other
     # Please let me know what works for you so I can add instructions to the
     # list here.

-Eventually (when packaging and releases are implemented) this:

-    pip install path/to/python-manta-VERSION.tgz  # not yet implemented (TODO)

-Eventually (when python-manta is published to PyPI) this:

-    pip install manta    # not yet working (TODO)

 # Setup